cancian/Zeetaa-Tweaks/README.md

 # ZeetaaTweaks

 #### Notes:
+- Support all Devices
-- This is a Magisk Module ( U need to Flash in Magisk )
+- This is a Magisk Module created by @NotZeetaa ( U need to Flash in Magisk )
 - This Module improves your Performance and Battery
 - Check new Updates and Support Group Below!